History Lesson – Part II

-"History Lesson – Part II" is a song from the 1984 album Double Nickels on the Dime by the American rock band Minutemen.
-The song, written by Mike Watt, is about the relationship of singer D. Boon and Watt as they played music together.
+"History Lesson – Part II" is a song by the American punk rock band Minutemen from the 1984 album Double Nickels on the Dime.
+The song, written by Mike Watt, is about the relationship between Watt and singer D. Boon as they first played music together.

 The song is subtitled "Part II" as an earlier Minutemen composition titled "History Lesson" was included on their 1981 release, The Punch Line.
 Watt claims he wrote the song to humanize themselves.

 Lyrics

 The song was penned by Watt and, as such, makes specific reference to Boon in the third person ("me and D. Boon, we played for years").
 However, when the song was recorded, Boon performed lead vocals and changed the third person references to Watt ("me and Mike Watt, we played for years").
 The lyrics, as printed on the cover of Double Nickels on the Dime, contain the original references to Boon despite the difference in the actual recording.

 Additional references are made to E. Bloom of Blue Öyster Cult, Richard Hell of the Voidoids, Joe Strummer of The Clash, and John Doe of X, as well as to Bob Dylan.